CS2103JAN2017-W10-B1/addressbook-level4/docs/UserGuide.md

 > * For the field "favorite", use "*f" to mark as favorte and use "*u" to unfavorite a task.
 > * Existing values will be edited to the input values.
 > * You can remove details by typing the field prefix only, e.g.`edit TASK_INDEX due/`.
-> * To edit multiple entries, indices must be seperated by whitespaces.
 > * Specifications of fields for task can be entered in any order.

 Examples: